Senyak/battleship_ruby/README.md

 # Battleship

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to our new gem!
+If you want to improve our gem, in this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/battleship`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem implements the battleship gameplay by entering commands through the console

+The gem was created as a task in the discipline "Programming paradigms and technologies" in order to get acquainted with the development of gems.
+By itself, the gem represents the gameplay of a sea battle (according to Russian rules), where you play with a computer.
+Commands are entered through the console, everything else depends on your luck.

+(... there are possibly bug... in the sense feature)

 ## Installation